What are you looking for?

 Why it matters: Strategic clarity ensures every stakeholder — from board members to classroom teachers to parents — understands our shared direction and their role in achieving it.

-• icon Completed AWS Strategic Plan 2024-2029 with community input
+• Completed AWS Strategic Plan 2024-2029 with community input

 1.2 Optimize Board Governance